Brett Ratten: North Melbourne Football Club (2023)

-Hawthorn Football Club assistant coach (2024–present)
+Hawthorn Football Club assistant coach (2024–2026)

 On 27 September 2023, it was announced Ratten returned to Hawthorn Football Club in an assistant coaching role as Head of Coaching Performance & Development under senior coach Sam Mitchell.
+Ratten departed the Hawthorn Football Club at the conclusion of the 2026 AFL season.

+Richmond Football Club assistant coach (2027-present)

+On 22 September 2026, it was announced Ratten joined the Richmond Football Club as an assistant coach in the role of Head of Coaching and Strategy under senior coach Adem Yze.

 Personal life

 Ratten's 16 year old son Cooper was killed in a car crash on 16 August 2015.

+In 2024, Ratten became an ambassador for the Epilepsy Foundation of Australia due to his family connection to the condition.
+He has taken part in various awareness and fundraising initiatives for the Foundation, including the Purple Muck Challenge as part of Make March Purple and Treadmill Challenge as part of Walk for Epilepsy.

 Legacy and reception

 Former Carlton player Heath Scotland, who played under Ratten in Ratten's tenure as senior coach of Carlton praised Ratten, stating “For me, as a player and now a young coach, you learn from the coaches you’ve had and he was probably the man I learnt the most from in my time in playing".

 Former St Kilda player Jarrod Lienert who played under Ratten in Ratten's tenure as senior coach of St Kilda praised Ratten stating “My personal experience with him, I thought he was great, and he had a really good relationship with the players and he’s such a caring guy".

+Former Carlton player Mitch Robinson who played under Ratten in Ratten's tenure as senior coach of Carlton, described Ratten as "his footy brain was one of the smartest I’ve seen from any coach".